bugen/pypipe/README.md

 ```

 ## Pager
 pypipe, by default, pipes the output to a pager.
-The default pager is less (recommended, tested).
+The default pager command is `less -R -F -K` (recommended, tested).
 If you want to disable the pager, you can set the `PYPIPE_PAGER_ENABLED` environment variable to `false`.
-Additionally, you can change the pager by setting the `PYPIPE_PAGER` environment variable to the path of the pager.
+Additionally, you can change the pager command by setting the `PYPIPE_PAGER` environment variable.

 <!-- ## Misc